 Jewish Mental Health

-Over the past four years, I have been actively volunteering with the National Association of Social Workers, Jewish Special Interest Group to combat antisemitism.
-Our mission has been to provide support, encourage research and education, and address the rising tide of antisemitism.
-I am also an active member of the Jewish Therapist Collective, the Association of Jewish Psychologists, and the American Jewish Medical Association.
-I am a committee member of the Jewish Social Worker’s Consortium, and serve as a program director for Kesher Shalom Projects, which provides professional development,continuing education, and workshops.
-It is my mission to improve Jewish mental health through trauma-informed treatment with a Jewish cultural competancy lens which can cultivate greater connection and resilience.
+I am active member of several Jewish mental healh organizations and have been volunteering with the National Association of Social Worker’s Special Interest Group to Combat Antisemitism.
+The mission is to provide support, encourage research and education, and address the rising tide of antisemitism.
+I am also a member of the Association of Jewish Psychologists and serve on the committee of the Jewish Social Work Consortium, a network of social work leaders committed to advancing Jewish cultural competenc and advocacy in the field.
+I also serve as Program Director for Kesher Shalom Projects, where I co-lead workshops, develop educational programming, and provide training to strengthen Jewish cultural competence and advocacy in the field.
+It is my mission to improve Jewish mental health through trauma-informed treatment that incorporates a lens of Jewish cultural competency.
+By centering Jewish values and lived experience, I strive to cultivate greater connection, resiliences, and healing.

 How Jewish Mental Health psychotherapy with Jodi Taub, LCSW, PLLC can be helpful: